RohitMenon120192/portfolio/README.md

 ## PROFESSIONAL BIO.

-- With a robust foundation of 7 years in the industry, I offer a comprehensive blend of expertise across mechanical design, programming, embedded systems, controls, automation, manufacturing, and as an autonomous systems aficionado.
-My proficiency lies in the skillful integration of mechanical and robotic systems, with hardware and software development.
+- With a robust foundation of 7 years in the industry, a comprehensive blend of expertise is offered across mechanical design, programming, embedded systems, controls, automation, manufacturing, and as an aficionado of autonomous systems.
+Proficiency lies in the skillful integration of mechanical and robotic systems with hardware and software development.
 This expertise is underscored by a strong track record in problem-solving, communication, and teamwork.
-I am deeply committed to leveraging my technical skills and collaborative work ethic to advance the company's mission towards a sustainable future.
+Deeply committed to leveraging technical skills and collaborative work ethic to advance the company's mission towards a sustainable future.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------